yonixw/MangaPrinter/readme.md

 Here is where MangaPrinter comes to help.
 It will let you:

-* Manage chapters and pages
+* Manage both chapters and pages
 * Decide on the go whether a page is single or double
 * Add a page in the start and end of each chapter
 * Auto manage everything so all double pages will stay together
 * Add anti-spoiler pages to help you when you cut or staple the printed pages
 * Preview each step with blur built in to avoid spoilers!
 * Add RTL\LTR arrows and page numbers to make reading a breeze.
+* Amazing GUI to choose ratio aspect of the double pages (width in px is problematic)
-* Export to PDF without any extra installs!
+* Export to PDF without any extra installs\tools!

 ## Download for windows :
 [Download latest release](https://github.com/yonixw/MangaPrinter/releases/latest)